 As it was, I knew no better and, as a natural grafter, carried on plugging away, even when there were times when all I wanted to do was crawl under a client’s dining table and fall asleep for a hundred years.

-I’ve decided that it should become LAW that all neurologists be forced to read all the OMS literature and follow the OMS blogs so that they can fully understand how REAL people living with the condition actually feel, that there are no hard and fast ‘rules’ as to what symptoms make up an MS diagnosis and what can happen if you are proactive and positive about your future.
-I’m tempted to create an OMS (gluten free) sandwich board and march up and down outside Queens Square.
-My neurologist is thankfully very aware of OMS (that alone makes him a lovely man) and for now I’ve been advised to really just take things one day at a time, get myself settled in my new home, keep up the meditation, yoga and OMS program and we will meet up again in July to discuss where we’re at, which seems like a sensible plan.
+I’ve decided that it should become LAW that all neurologists be forced to read all the Overcoming MS literature and follow the Overcoming MS blogs so that they can fully understand how REAL people living with the condition actually feel, that there are no hard and fast ‘rules’ as to what symptoms make up an MS diagnosis and what can happen if you are proactive and positive about your future.
+I’m tempted to create an Overcoming MS (gluten free) sandwich board and march up and down outside Queens Square.
+My neurologist is thankfully very aware of Overcoming MS (that alone makes him a lovely man) and for now I’ve been advised to really just take things one day at a time, get myself settled in my new home, keep up the meditation, yoga and Overcoming MS Program and we will meet up again in July to discuss where we’re at, which seems like a sensible plan.

 Taking it all onboard

 One thing I’m struggling with is the emotional highs and lows of it all.
 I’m quite a pragmatic sort of person so I can see that I’ve taken on quite a lot of tough information over the last three months, as well as moved home within a month of looking for somewhere.

 One day/hour I can feel quite positive about my future, the next day/minute I’m slumped in a corner, sobbing uncontrollably.
 I think there’s a pot of denial on the stove that I haven’t really taken the lid off and stirred properly yet.

 The ‘what ifs?’ haunt me on occasion.
 What if I’d got diagnosed earlier - would less damage have been done?
 Will things get worse?
 Why did I get it?
 Could I have stopped it happening?